 7. Don’t Forget Sunglasses

 Some people think a tan will protect them from further skin damage and sunburns.
 However, the “base tan” theory is just a myth.
 According to Scientific American, studies have proven that a base tan doesn’t provide sun protection.
-At best, it provides a sun protection factor (SPF) of 3 or less.
-Plus, a tan can actually put otherwise pale people at higher risk for skin cancer.
+Plus, a tan can actually put otherwise fair-skinned people at higher risk for skin cancer.

 Indoor tanning can be even more dangerous.
 The American Academy of Dermatology (AAD) reports that even one indoor tanning session can increase your risk of melanoma by 20 percent.